Program Contact: Marisa Testa 203-582-8264

 A cumulative university GPA of 2.85 and programmatic GPA of 3.00 must be maintained each semester.
 Final course grades of D or F in any DMS course are unacceptable.
 Programmatic GPA calculation and final course grade requirements begin with DMS 100 and include all DMS coursework thereafter.

-Any student who does not maintain GPA requirements or earns a grade of a D or F in any DMS course will be referred to the Diagnostic Imaging Department’s Academic Progression and Retention Committee (APRC) for review.
+Any student who does not maintain GPA requirements or earns a grade of D or F in any DMS course will be referred to the Diagnostic Imaging Department’s Academic Progression and Retention Committee (APRC) for review.
 Students who fail to meet the minimum cumulative university GPA requirement of 2.85 and/or the minimum programmatic GPA requirement of 3.00 will be subject to sanctions up to and including program dismissal.
 Students who earn a final course grade of D or F for any DMS course will be subject to program dismissal.

 Technical Standards